 As mentioned above, there are typically financial penalties in place for most DUI and alcohol-related driving incidents.
 You can handle the changes to your finances, with some planning.
 In addition to the fines, there are many additional costs associated with DUI, and these include:

-- Increased insurance costs: Many states require SR-22 or FR-44 insurance coverage, which is for high-risk drivers.
+Many states require SR-22 or FR-44 insurance coverage, which is for high-risk drivers.
 This additional coverage can cost anywhere from $60 to $120 a month.
-Also, your regular insurance provider may increase your rates for coverage following the incident, if they place you into a higher risk category.
+Also, your regular insurance provider may increase your rates for coverage following the incident, if they place you into a higher-risk category.

-- Loss of work/wages: Many offenders may lose work if they have no transportation, or work in a field that requires them to hold a valid driver’s license, or commercial driver’s license.
+Many offenders may lose work if they have no transportation, or work in a field that requires them to hold a valid driver’s license or commercial driver’s license.
 Lost wages can add up, quickly.
 The average amount lost is around $300, but this can increase dramatically depending on your role and how important having reliable transportation is to your work.
 Additionally, other licensed professions may rescind credentials following a DUI.

-- Interlock policy violations: There are costs associated with violating the interlock policy.
-In a compliance-based state, the term of your interlock requirement can be extended, which costs you the additional lease fees.
+There are costs associated with violating the interlock policy.
+In a compliance-based state, the term of your interlock requirement can be extended, which costs you additional lease fees.
 If you are locked out, you may be required to pay a lockout fee.
 If the device is damaged due to tampering, the offender may need to pay for the cost of repair or replacement.
 It can cost thousands to replace an IID.

-- Assessments: Some courts require an alcohol or behavioral assessment from offenders.
+Some courts require an alcohol or behavioral assessment from offenders.
 Defendants can also voluntarily submit them if they feel it will have a positive impact on their case.
-The cost of these assessments vary, but typically run between $300 and $5,000 depending on what is needed.
+The cost of these assessments varies, but typically runs between $300 and $5,000 depending on what is needed.
 Alcohol abuse assessments tend to be on the less costly end of the spectrum, though prices can increase if rush services are needed.

-- DUI school: Substance abuse classes or treatment may be required by the court, or recommended by the assessment.
+Substance abuse classes or treatment may be required by the court or recommended by the assessment.
 The cost of these courses can be between $150 and $2,000 or more depending on requirements.

 These costs can add up, and end up costing offenders more than just money.
 There are also emotional costs, and career costs as well.